Braz3n/JapaneseConjugationFlashCards/README.md

 - Filtering based on verb/adjective class.
 - Implement a way of stopping cards from showing up too frequently.
 - Running the compiled application in OSX still opens a terminal window.
+- Add a help window linking to documentation.